 This National Traffic Observation Centre collects its data in real-time from two sources: firstly, users on the road that have installed an app that is integrated into the dashboard camera of the vehicles concerned.
 We’ll assume that there are quite a few million users that have activated this app, which provides excellent coverage of most of the UK’s road network.

 However, since users cannot be expected to provide comprehensive coverage of all roads at all times, the NTOC also invests in a smaller network of road-side observation towers that watch over the UK’s most commonly used rural roads, for example.

-The question now is how can the NTOC now provide drivers with information of road traffic conditions in real-time whose accuracy can be guaranteed?
-The answer is that they exploit the XYO Network which will be constituted from the following components which perform the following roles within a kind of node hierarchy.
+The question is how can the NTOC now provide drivers with information of road traffic conditions in real-time whose accuracy can be guaranteed?
+The answer is that they exploit the XYO Network which will be constituted from the following components and which perform the following roles within a kind of node hierarchy:

 Sentinels – the Data Gatherer nodes, sitting at the bottom